-When plants and plant products are imported to the EU, there is a risk that quarantine pests come with them.
-Quarantine pests are serious plant pests like insects, mites, nematodes, fungi, bacteria, virus and similar organisms that have no or limited presence in the EU and that may cause large financial consequences if they spread here.
+When plants and plant products are imported into the EU, there is a risk that new plant pests come with them, such as insects, nematodes, bacteria and virus.
+The so called quarantine pests are plant pests that have no or limited presence in the EU and that may cause substantial negative consequences if they spread here.
 The plant protection rules aim to prevent the spread of quarantine pests.

-EU countries have common rules on the import of plants and plant products from non-EU countries.
+The EU countries have common plant protection rules on the import of plants and plant products from non-EU countries.
 These rules apply to both private individuals and to companies.
-However, there are certain exceptions for private individuals to the left.
+Read more about the rules for private individuals to the left.
 There are certain possibilities for exceptions from the plant protection rules for import for scientific purposes, as we describe further down this page.

-You may not bring soil and other organic growing media, except pure peat, from most non-EU countries.
+You may not bring soil and other growing media, except pure peat, from most non-EU countries.
 Read more under More information.

 With few exceptions you also need a phytosanitary certificate for soil and growing media accompanying plants.